Raduc2003/Minimal-DFA-Calculator/README.md

 # Minimal DFA Calculator
- A python script that takes as input a complete DFA than returns in form of objects the new minimal dfa
+ A python script that takes as input a complete DFA then returns in form of objects the new minimal dfa